grand-decentral-station/concept/concept/applications.md

 }
 ```

+Consider using an existing packaging format if any standards already exists.
+There's the Open Web App Manifest from FirefoxOS, that might be a good fit seeing it has mechanics for permissions in a sandbox.

 ### Containers / Sandboxes

 Each GDS application is a "meta-container" with one or more containers which make up the application.
 Each app has a separate storage container, where all data is saved separately from the application.
 So you can switch – for example – the mail server component while your data stays untouched.
 This also helps with backups.